Kory111111111111111111/Chorgi/README.md

 * Piano roll still cannot be chagned, this is a very complex thing for me and I am already struggling to get it to work the way it does now, I will be implemnting an editable Pian Roll in due time.

 * Program is standalone and cannot be loaded into a DAW.
 As said before, this is not currently a priority and will most likely be in the 1.0 or 2.0 release.
-It still functions as a VST3 does, you just need to run open it outside of your DAW Once I have verified all the features work as expected without bugs I will at that point start the conversion to C and wrap it into VST3, AUv3, and CLAP (as long as it becomes more widely adopted **looking at you Ableton**
+It still functions as a VST3 does, you just need to run open it outside of your DAW Once I have verified all the features work as expected without bugs I will at that point start the conversion to C and wrap it into VST3, AUv3, and CLAP (as long as it becomes more widely adopted)

 ## Download